 edTPA Support Team at SUNY Cortland

-The edTPA has also been designed to stregthen beginning teachers' understandings of planning, instruction, and assesment. in support of the edTPA process an edTPA SUNY Cortland Advisement Team has been appointed to help engage in continued dialogues with faculty, supervisors, and teacher candidates toward effective practice of the edTPA in our teacher education programs.
+The edTPA has also been designed to strengthen beginning teachers' understandings of planning, instruction, and assessment. in support of the edTPA process an edTPA SUNY Cortland Advisement Team has been appointed to help engage in continued dialogues with faculty, supervisors, and teacher candidates toward effective practice of the edTPA in our teacher education programs.